 Sona Fokum is a rising senior at the University of Illinois at Chicago (UIC) majoring in Public Health and double minoring in Biological Sciences and Chemistry.
 She is deeply passionate about bridging the health access gap rooted in systemic racism, classism, and gender inequities that burdens vulnerable communities.
-Sona hopes to use her experiences at SUMR to aid her in her future pursuit towards a dual MD-MPH degree.
+She hopes to use her experiences at SUMR to aid her in her future pursuit towards a dual MD-MPH degree.

-At UIC, Sona is a Presidential Awards Program Scholarship recipient through the Honors College and president of the UIC American Society of Molecular Biology and Biochemistry (ASBMB).
+At UIC, Fokum is a Presidential Awards Program Scholarship recipient through the Honors College and president of the UIC American Society of Molecular Biology and Biochemistry (ASBMB).
 She is also on the leadership council for Peer Health Exchange and a Peer Success Coach through the African American Academic Network.
-As a self-taught hair and makeup artist, Sona loves playing with different hairstyles and makeup looks on herself and her friends in her free time.
+As a self-taught hair and makeup artist, she loves playing with different hairstyles and makeup looks on herself and her friends in her free time.